stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 # Foreword {.unnumbered}
 <!-- ForewordStart -->
-This ÍST workshop agreement was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnu­stofu­samþykktir" (*e.* IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
-The WA (Workshop Agreement) was prepared by working groups VH-7 and VH-8, with input from VH-1 and VH-2 under the technical committee TN-FMÞ (The Technical Committee on Financial Services) that operates within FUT (Sector committee for ICT standardisation) following a public call for participation within TN-FMÞ.
+This ÍST Technical Specification was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnu­stofu­samþykktir" (*e.* IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
+The TS (Technical Specification) was prepared by working groups VH-7 and VH-8, with input from VH-1 and VH-2 under the technical committee TN-FMÞ (The Technical Committee on Financial Services) that operates within FUT (Sector committee for ICT standardisation) following a public call for participation within TN-FMÞ.
 The final draft was sent to the TN-FMÞ on the {{finaldraft_date}} and approved by correspondence on the {{approve_date}}.
 The text of ÍST {{spec_id}} was submitted to IST for publication on {{publication_date}}.

-The document "{{fulldoc_name}}" is the source of this rendition, and versions of that document will be used for future errata and clarifications per the procedures laid out in the workshop agreement.
+The document "{{fulldoc_name}}" is the source of this rendition, and versions of that document will be used for future errata and clarifications per the procedures laid out by the working groups.

 {{funding_paragraph}}